North-Eastern Hill University: Jurisdictions and affiliated colleges

 The jurisdiction of the university extended originally to the states of Meghalaya and Nagaland and the erstwhile Union Territories of Arunachal Pradesh and Mizoram.
 With the establishment of the Nagaland University on 6 September 1994, the jurisdiction of NEHU ceased over Nagaland.
 Likewise with the establishment of the Mizoram University the jurisdiction of NEHU over Mizoram also ceased from June 2001.
-Arunachal Pradesh has its own university.
+Arunachal Pradesh has its own university.The North Eastern Regional Institute Of Science and Technology was initially affiliated to the North Eastern Hill University (NEHU), Shillong.

 Academics

 Library

 The Central Library started in 1973 with a collection of 600 books.
 Its membership demographic includes university and college teachers, postgraduate and undergraduate honors students and members of the non-teaching staff.
 The permanent library at Shillong campus was funded by the Indian Ministry of Development of North Eastern Region (MDoNER) and inaugurated in 2006.
 It now has a collection of over 230,000 books, 38,000 bound periodicals and it subscribes to 316 foreign and 366 Indian journals.

 Readers can also have access to Thesis works compiled by PhD recipients over the years.
 The library is technologically endowed for ease and comfort of the students.
-A highly qualified library staff is available to assist students with any help they need.
-The library has a collection of rare works by leading Indian scholars some of which are not available anywhere, but certain libraries in the country.
+A highly qualified library staff is available to assist students with any help they need.The library has a collection of rare works by leading Indian scholars some of which are not available anywhere, but certain libraries in the country.

 Rankings

-The National Institutional Ranking Framework (NIRF) ranked North-Eastern Hill University 90th overall in India and 59th among universities in 2021.
+The National Institutional Ranking Framework (NIRF) ranked North-Eastern Hill University 151-200 overall in India and 101-150 among universities in 2024.